 The AAFP has strongly supported Congressional efforts to streamline and implement prior authorization reporting requirements as a means to address some of the unrelenting administrative burden physicians are subject to and ensure better patient access to care.
-This includes endorsing the bipartisan Improving Seniors' Timely Access to Care Act that passed the House last session and would require implementation of an electric prior authorization program in MA, as well requiring MA plans to provide real-time decisions.
+This includes endorsing the bipartisan Improving Seniors' Timely Access to Care Act that passed the House last Congress and would require implementation of an electric prior authorization program in MA, as well requiring MA plans to provide real-time decisions.

-We applaud CMS' recent steps to proactively implement many of the provisions of this legislation through rulemaking and have called for the swift implementation of the final rules.
+We applaud CMS' recent steps to proactively implement many of the provisions of this legislation through recently finalized rulemaking.
 However, Congressional action is still greatly needed to codify these requirements.
-Congress could also consider requiring data collection and greater oversight by state Medicaid agencies on the use of prior authorization by Medicaid managed care plans.
+Congress should also consider requiring data collection and greater oversight by state Medicaid agencies on the use of prior authorization by Medicaid managed care plans.